ATTENTION!

 • Friday Harbor music on the promenade: The short promenade that runs between the marina office and main street is a small city park.
 Most summer weekends the stage is filled with musicians entertaining cruisers and locals.
 It is lots of fun and free, Music will drift out on the dock to your boat but not if you are somewhere else.
 When planning your travels, plan Saturday at Friday Harbor.

 Your interests will vary from ours, so this list may not be perfect for you.
-I suggest that you search this website, you may discover the perfect idea. (and don't worry about any AI content leading you astray I check it for accuracy)
+I suggest that you search this website, you may discover the perfect idea.

 Turn point lighthouse museum